greghuc/csp-test/README.md

 # Click the extension top-right 'Hello' button to initiate remote element injection
 # Review the console for errors, and check if expected changes happened on webpage

+# You can tweak the website's CSP in bin/server.coffee
 ```